Dev Tools·

 Prerequisites

-• Docker Desktop or Docker Engine installed
+• Docker Desktop or the Docker Engine installed.

-• Docker daemon running
+• The Docker daemon running in the background.

-• Node.js 18+
+• Node.js 18+ installed on your host machine.

-Configuration
+Configuration Setup

 json